Sojourn probabilities in tubes and pathwise irreversibility for It\^o processes: -dimensional theory

+All three methods also require knowledge of the diffusivity profile, which might not be readily available when working with measured data.

-The difficulties and ambiguities in extending the vanishing-radius limit of tube probabilities Eq.~\eqref{eq:action_difference_intro} to systems with multiplicative noise, together with the fact that any individual path has vanishing probability, suggests that instead of considering the limit $R \rightarrow 0$, focus should be put on the finite-radius sojourn probability Eq.~\eqref{eq:aexit_def_intro} which describes observable events of positive probability.
+The technical difficulties and ambiguities in extending the vanishing-radius limit of tube probabilities Eq.~\eqref{eq:limiting_ratio_of_tube_probabilities} to systems with multiplicative noise, together with the fact that any individual path has vanishing probability, suggests that instead of considering the limit of vanishing tube radius, focus should be put on the finite-radius sojourn probability Eq.~\eqref{eq:exit_rate_definition} which describes observable events of positive probability.